Branding Basics – What Makes A Great Brand?

-In the case of Windows, spending so much money on a logo seems somewhat extreme, however when you look at the new ‘window’ logo compared with the old logo, it’s easy to see why.
+In the case of Windows, spending so much money on a logo seems somewhat extreme, however, when you look at the new ‘window’ logo compared with the old logo, it’s easy to see why.

 Windows realised it needs to re-brand on the spectrum towards simplicity.
-The development of a simpler color palette (blue window panes vs previously blue, red, yellow and green), a flatter shape vs depth, overall a more simple, square, symmetrical feel with a twist of perspective.
+The development of a simpler colour palette (blue window panes vs previously blue, red, yellow and green), a flatter shape vs depth, overall a more simple, square, symmetrical feel with a twist of perspective.
 This really falls in line with the development of the wider software community as it’s changed over time to meet the needs of its customers.
-Customers expect software to be simple, user friendly, effortlessly smart and overall an enjoyable experience.
+Customers expect software to be simple, user-friendly, effortlessly smart and overall an enjoyable experience.

 How to Start Creating Your Brand

-Creating your new brand or re-imagining an existing brand can seem complicated and daunting, however it tends to flow easily once you understand the fundamentals around your business, customers and market.
+Creating your new brand or re-imagining an existing brand can seem complicated and daunting, however, it tends to flow easily once you understand the fundamentals around your business, customers and market.

 Here’s a checklist for getting started with branding.